AdrienJ0/CAPIA_Project/README.md

 # CAPIA_Project

-This repository contains the code of the CAPIA project during the Datathon IA4Care 2024 organized at Dijon.
+This repository contains the code of the CAPIA project during the Datathon IA4Care 2024 which was organized by the Burgundy University at Dijon.